 The bottom line is this is a good, cheap jigsaw for infrequent use around the house and simple DIY projects.

 Milwaukee MLW273720 Jigsaw

 This is another top-notch jigsaw that has made it to my best cordless jigsaw list.
-Part of the M18 range, including over 150 tools this excellent saw, has a lot of great features that will make your work smooth and fast.
+Part of the M18 range, including over 150 tools, this excellent saw has many great features that will make your work smooth and fast.
 It has mostly positive reviews, but how does it compare to the DeWALT DCS335B?
 Let’s have a closer look.